 Step 6 | Tape the Black Squares

-First, you will need to determine which diamonds you want white and black.
-For my specific project, I wanted the black diamond to be more centered in the main walkway and based my pattern off of that goal.
+First, you will need to determine which diamonds you want white or black.
+For my specific project, I wanted the black diamond to be more centered in the main walkway and based my pattern on that goal.